-- review, evaluate, approve, and sign the proposed independent study learning contract, including agreeing in advance on the number of credits to be recommended upon successful completion. - evidence program completion by - reviewing and signing the written report developed by the participant in independent study. - certifying in writing that the applicant has demonstrated application of learning objectives through successful completion of tasks. - certifying in writing that the applicant has performed a live demonstration, oral examination, or presentation to a subject matter expert. - retain the necessary documentation to satisfy regulatory requirements regarding the content, inputs, and outcomes of the independent study.
+- review, evaluate, approve, and sign the proposed independent study learning contract, including agreeing in advance on the number of credits to be recommended upon successful completion. - evidence program completion by at least one of the following: - reviewing and signing the written report developed by the participant in independent study. - certifying in writing that the applicant has demonstrated application of learning objectives through successful completion of tasks. - certifying in writing that the applicant has performed a live demonstration, oral examination, or presentation to a subject matter expert. - retain the necessary documentation as included in Standard No. 24 to satisfy regulatory requirements regarding the content, inputs, and outcomes of the independent study.

 Standard No. 7.
-Group live programs must employ instructional methods that clearly define learning objectives, guide the participant through a program of learning, and include elements of engagement within the program.
+Group live programs must employ instructional strategies that clearly define learning objectives, guide the participant through a program of learning, and include elements of engagement within the program.

 Whether a program is classified as group live or group Internet based is determined by how the participant consumes the learning (in a group setting or on an individual basis) and not by the technology used in program delivery.
-Group live examples include but are not limited to: classroom setting with a real time instructor, participation in a group setting calling in to a teleconference, and participation in a group setting watching a rebroadcast of a program with a real time subject matter expert facilitator.
+Group live examples include but are not limited to: classroom setting with a real time instructor, participation in a group setting and calling in to a teleconference, and participation in a group setting and watching a rebroadcast of a program with a real time subject matter expert facilitator.

 S7-01.
 Required elements of engagement.
-A group live program must include at least one element of engagement related to course content during each credit of CPE (for example, group discussion, polling questions, instructor-posed question with time for participant reflection, or use of a case study with different engagement elements throughout the program).
+A group live program must include at least one element of engagement related to course content during each full credit of CPE (for example, group discussion, polling questions, instructor-posed question with time for participant reflection, or use of a case study with different engagement elements throughout the program).
+In certain limited circumstances, for example, a high-profile keynote session, an element of engagement may not be appropriate.
+In such cases, the sponsor should document the justification.